 - Who would miss us most?

-The answers to these questions will help you understand and recognize the unique contribution your organization makes.
+The answers to these questions will help you understand and recognize the unique contribution your nonprofit organization makes.

-When organizations face change or turmoil, the strategic principle acts as a beacon that keeps the ships from running aground.
-It helps maintain consistency but gives leaders the freedom to make the right decisions and adjust direction for the organization.
+When nonprofit organizations face change or turmoil, the strategic principle acts as a beacon that keeps the ships from running aground.
+It helps maintain consistency but gives leaders the freedom to make the right decisions and adjust direction for the nonprofit organization.
 Even when the leadership changes, or the economic landscape shifts, the strategic principle remains the same.
 It helps decision-makers know when to develop new practices, products, and markets.
 When they face a choice, decision-makers will be able to test their options against the strategic principle by simply applying the three-part litmus tests:

 - Are we passionate about his work?